hosseindehghanipour1998/Web_Programming/README.md

 ### References
   - Udemy.The.Complete.Web.Developer.in.2018.Zero.to.Mastery by _Andrei Neagoie_.
     - A newer version is provided at [Udemy](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/).
   - [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg)
   - [W3Schools](https://www.w3schools.com/).

 ### FAQ
-Your comments uder any piece of the code is appreciated.
-I would be glad to asnwer any questions you may have over the codes and resources.
+Your comments under any piece of the code is appreciated.
+I would be glad to answer any questions you may have over the codes and resources.

-You can contact me via gmail at : [hossein[dot]dehghanipour1998[at]gmail[dot]com](https://hossein.dehghanipour1998@gmail.com).
+You can contact me via Gmail at : [hossein[dot]dehghanipour1998[at]gmail[dot]com](https://hossein.dehghanipour1998@gmail.com).

 With regards,